aakashdahake/ESX-VM-DEPLOYER/README.md

 # ESX-VM-DEPLOYER

-This tool is developed to deploy syspreped Windows virtual machine OVA or any custom Linux based OVAon VMware ESX hypervisor.
+This tool is developed to deploy syspreped Windows virtual machine OVA or any custom Linux based OVA on VMware ESX hypervisor.
-It needs PowerCLI to function, which can be installed from PowerShell Gallery
+It needs PowerCLI to function, which can be installed from PowerShell Gallery.

 --> Install-Module -Name VMware.PowerCLI -Scope CurrentUser